Sawangg/homelab/README.md

 ## ☸️ Deploy the Kubernetes clusters

-I'm using [Sidero Omni](https://github.com/siderolabs/omni) to manage and deploy my Kubernetes clusters.
+I'm using a self-hosted instance of [Sidero Omni](https://github.com/siderolabs/omni) to manage and deploy my Kubernetes clusters.

 You'll need the following: